MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-users-groups-and-azure-ad-applications.md

 1. From the **Users** page, select **Add Azure AD applications**.
 2. On the next page, click **New Azure AD application**.
 3. Enter the **Reply URL** for the new Azure AD application.
 This is the URL where users can sign in and use your Azure AD application (sometimes also known as the App URL or Sign-On URL).
-The **Reply URL** can't be longer than 256 characters.
+The **Reply URL** can't be longer than 256 characters and must be unique within your directory.
 4. Enter the **App ID URI** for the new Azure AD application.
 This is a logical identifier for the Azure AD application that is presented when it sends a single sign-on request to Azure AD.
 Note that the **App ID URI** must be unique for each Azure AD application in your directory, and it can't be longer than 256 characters.
+For more info about the **App ID URI**, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications#changing-the-application-registration-to-support-multi-tenant).
 5. In the **Roles** section, specify the [role(s) or customized permissions](set-custom-permissions-for-account-users.md) for the Azure AD application.
 6. Click **Save**.